tmplt/libircppclient/README.md

 ## About
-*libircppclient* is a IRC client library based on Boost.Asio and experimental features from C++17.
-It aims to be easy-to-use, memory efficient and whatever else a C++ library should ne.
+*libircppclient* is an IRC client library based on Boost.Asio and experimental features from C++17.
+It aims to be easy-to-use,
+memory efficient and whatever else a C++ library should be.
 The name comes from the C library under the similar name: *libircclient*.

 While Boost.Asio is a current dependency, it's planned for removal in *some* future version.
-Either we'll get `std::asio` from C++20, or I'll just have to learn sockets.
+Either we'll get `std::asio` from C++20,
+or I'll just have to learn sockets.

 ## Usage